 Alexandria Black History Museum to host a free Lecture and Book Signing

-The lecture will be held at the Alexandria Black History Museum, located at 902 Wythe Street, Alexandria, Virginia 22314.
+The lecture and book signing will be held at the Alexandria Black History Museum, located at 902 Wythe Street, Alexandria, Virginia 22314.
 For more information, please call 703.746.4356.
-Seating is limited, and reservations are encouraged.
+Seating is limited.
+Reservations are required.
 The Museum is located five blocks from the Braddock Road Metro Station on the Yellow and Blue Lines.
 Street parking is available.